If the ravens leave the tower, the Kingdom will fall.

 History was suddenly becoming all too real for me.
 More so as we viewed the armoury inside the White Tower.

 We walked past the Line of Kings.
-Henry VIII, Charles I, Prince Charles II and James II.
+Henry VIII, Charles I, Charles II and James II.
 All with their impressive battle armour shining under the display lights.

 They have been on display for quite some time.
 More than 300 years.
 The armour were installed by the Royal Armouries for King Charles II to promote the restored monarchy.
 Gleaming and scratch free now, I doubt they would have been so clean on the battlefield.